JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/deploying/index.md

 You can see on the CloudFormation Console that the stack is getting created.
 It will take a few minutes to complete.

 Okay, the stack has been successfully deployed.
-I will open the AWS Management Console and search for <strong>API Gateway</strong>.
+I will open the AWS Management Console and search for **API Gateway**.

 ![deploy_step_6](./steps/step6.png)

 Let me give you brief idea what is API Gateway. <em>Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.</em>

-As you can see I am in the API Gateway Console, and it is displaying the <strong>ServerlessDemoStack</strong> which we created.
+As you can see I am in the API Gateway Console, and it is displaying the **ServerlessDemoStack** which we created.

 You can see the list of APIs along-with their request Methods like GET, POST, PUT and DELETE.

 ![deploy_step_7](./steps/step7.png)

-Next, I will click on <strong>Stages</strong> which you can see in the left sidebar.
+Next, I will click on **Stages** which you can see in the left sidebar.
-You remember we created the stage name as <strong>Prod</strong> in the <strong>template.yaml</strong> file.
+You remember we created the stage name as **Prod** in the **template.yaml** file.

 ![deploy_step_8](./steps/step8.png)

-You can see the <strong>Invoke URL</strong> in the above image, this the URL from which we are going to access our API, I am going to copy the URL and paste it in Postman.
+You can see the **Invoke URL** in the above image, this the URL from which we are going to access our API, I am going to copy the URL and paste it in Postman.

-Okay, let’s begin by testing the <strong>Login API</strong>.
+Okay, let’s begin by testing the **Login API**.
 I am going to provide email and password.
 If the credentials are authenticated successfully then I will receive a [JWT](https://jwt.io/) token.